Unitarity effects in elastic scattering at the LHC: Introduction

 where $g_{i} \equiv \gamma_{i}(0)\textnormal{Im}\{ \eta_{i}(0)\}$.
 The Reggeon with the largest intercept is the Pomeron, namely $\alpha_{\Bbb P}(0)=1$.
 However, this intercept does not allow describing the increase of all hadronic total cross sections with $s$, theoretically predicted many years ago \cite{cheng001,cheng002,cheng003} and subsequently confirmed by experimental evidence \cite{pdg001}.
 In order to describe the observed increase of $\sigma_{tot}(s)$, the Pomeron should have a supercritical intercept given by $\alpha_{\Bbb P}(0)=1+\epsilon$ with $\epsilon > 0$.

 Despite the phenomenological success of the Regge theory in describing in a unified way a large class of hadronic processes, it is worth pointing out that the behavior of the total cross section (for $\alpha_{\Bbb P}(0)>1$) given by (\ref{equation02}) betokens the violation of the Froissart-Martin limit at some energy scale \cite{pirner001}.
-In fact, contrary to the expectation that this unitarity violation would occur only far above the Large Hadron Collider (LHC) energies, a recent analysis of diffractive data at energies up to $\sqrt{s} = 13$ TeV has obtained $R \equiv \frac{\left| {\Bbb P\Bbb P}_{\textnormal{coupling}} \right|}{{\Bbb P}_{\textnormal{coupling}}} \simeq 0.6$ \cite{broilo001}.
-This not-so-small value for the ratio of two-Pomeron to one-Pomeron exchange couplings makes it clear that the violation of unitarity indeed occurs at the energies currently available.
+In fact, contrary to the expectation that this unitarity violation would occur only far above the Large Hadron Collider (LHC) energies, an analysis of diffractive data at energies up to $\sqrt{s} = 13$ TeV has obtained $R \equiv \frac{\left| {\Bbb P\Bbb P}_{\textnormal{coupling}} \right|}{{\Bbb P}_{\textnormal{coupling}}} \simeq 0.6$ \cite{broilo001}.
+This value is consistent with the $R=0.5$ obtained in recent analyses conducted by Donnachie and Landshoff \cite{landshoff1a,landshoff1b}.
+The not-so-small values for the ratio of two-Pomeron to one-Pomeron exchange couplings clearly indicate that unitarization corrections due to double-Pomeron exchanges are already relevant at LHC energies.

 The significance of the double Pomeron exchange $\Bbb P\Bbb P$ already at the LHC energy scale anticipates the importance of processes that consider the exchange of multiple Pomerons since it is expected that unitarity can be enforced in high-energy hadron-hadron interactions by the inclusion of the exchange series $\Bbb P + \Bbb P\Bbb P + \Bbb P \Bbb P\Bbb P + \ldots $.
 In this context, the Pomeron intercept is an effective power, representing not only the exchange of a single Pomeron, but also $n$-Pomeron exchange processes, $n\geq 2$.
 As a consequence, we have a slight decrease of $\epsilon$ with $s$ since multiple exchanges must tame the rise of $\sigma$.
 However, despite the advances in understanding the nature of the Pomeron in the last decades, we still need to learn how to fully compute the contributions to the scattering amplitude from multiple-Pomeron exchange processes with $n \geq 3$.
 On the other hand, it is well-established that some unitarization schemes sum appropriately rescattering diagrams representing the exchange of several particular multiparticle states.
 These schemes are primarily based on phenomenological arguments.
 They are effective procedures for taking into account many of the properties of unitarity in the $s$-channel or, at the very least, for preventing the Froissart-Martin bound for $\sigma_{tot}$ from being violated.